guojing0/guojing0.github.io/about-me.md

 title: My "Resume"
 ---

 I am **Jing Guo**.
-I am a music lover, developer and fan of long-distance running, occasionally.
+I am a music lover, developer and long-distance running fan, occasionally.
 I am happy to be an adult.

 I love writing blogs/essays and coding, and I am also fascinated by history, psychology, human behavior, technology and MOOC.
 You can meet me on [Coursera](https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b) and [Khan Academy](https://www.khanacademy.org/profile/guojing/).